Field Museum Internship

 Notre Dame Annual Field Museum Internship

 In cooperation with the Chicago Field Museum in Chicago, Illinois, the University of Notre Dame Anthropology Department has established a summer internship program open to anthropology majors and minors.
-You might consider this great opportunity for this coming summer.
 This internship is intended to help promote our department's goals of increasing the number of our students pursuing a Ph.D in anthropology, and while planning to obtain a Ph.D after graduation is not a requirement for this internship, it will obviously help your candidacy.

-The students selected for the Field Museum internships in Chicago work with the Museum's staff on their priceless collections, including tasks like helping with new acquisitions, and will come to see museum work from the inside.
-Interns will report directly to the Head of Collections and Registrar in the museums’ Department of Anthropology, and will have the opportunity to work with museum curator(s) on specialized research projects.
-To see the types of projects on which curators are currently working, please review the Field Museum web site by clicking HERE.
+The students selected for the Field Museum internships in Chicago work with the Museum’s staff on their priceless collections, including tasks like helping with new acquisitions, and will come to see museum work from the inside.
+Interns will report to Christopher Philipp, Regenstein Collections manager of Pacific Anthropology, and will have the opportunity to work with museum staff and Notre Dame Faculty on specialized research projects.
+To see the types of projects on which curators are currently working, please review the Field Museum website by clicking HERE.
 Students are encouraged to gear application materials toward current research that sparks their interest.

 To read about the experiences of previous interns please see the section below entitled "Previous Intern Stories."

-- Why you would like to be an intern at the Field Museum.
+a letter of application (describing why you would like to be an intern at the Field and your qualifications)

 Previous Intern Stories:

-Morgan Iddings - Field Museum Intern, Summer 2012
+Claire Stanecki - Field Museum Intern, Summer 2019

 Kaitlyn Melloh - Field Museum Intern, Summer 2012